Mesnage-Org/pgfinder/docs/usage.md

 ### IMPORTANT - Clearing Cache

-This implementation of Notebooks is relatively new and it is important that your browser has loaded the page anew and not used a cached version from a previous visit you have made to the site.
-How you do this will depend on the browser.
+This implementation of Notebooks is relatively new and it is important that your browser has loaded the page anew **each and every time you wish to run analyses** so that it does not use a cached version from a previous visit you have made to the site.
+How you do this will depend on the browser you are using.

 #### Firefox